-This homemade chicken katsu tastes like something you’d get at a Japanese restaurant!
-Crispy on the outside and juicy in the middle!
+This homemade chicken katsu recipe tastes like something you’d get at a Japanese restaurant!
+It features panko breaded chicken cutlets fried until golden brown and crispy.

 What is chicken katsu?

-Easily one of the most popular Japanese dishes, chicken katsu is made up of pounded chicken breast deep-fried in a light and crispy batter.
+Often referred to as Japanese fried chicken, chicken katsu is made up of pounded chicken breast deep-fried in a light and crispy panko breadcrumb batter.

 - Salt and pepper.
 To taste.

 - Oil.
-Use peanut oil because it has a high smoke point which is great for deep frying.
+I used peanut oil because it has a high smoke point, which is great for deep frying.
+Avocado oil and sunflower oil are two other great options.

 How to make chicken katsu

-Place the flour, eggs, and bread crumbs in three separate bowls.
+Bread the chicken: Place the flour, eggs, and bread crumbs in three separate bowls.
 First coat the chicken with flour, shaking off any excess from it.
+Then dunk it in the egg, remove excess, then dip it in the panko mix, pressing down slightly so the crumbs adhere to the chicken.

-Take a large skillet and put it over medium-high heat.
-Add some oil and let it heat.
-When the oil becomes hot, add chicken pieces and cook each side for 3 to 4 minutes or until golden brown.
+Fry the chicken: Add some oil to a large skillet and place it over medium-high heat.
+When the oil becomes hot, add the breaded chicken cutlets and cook each side for 3 to 4 minutes or until golden brown.

 Tips to make the best recipe